A NewGate Education

 - NewGate School teaches children to be economically literate and capable.

-We help them to understand business and industry, as well as personal economics.
+We help them understand business and personal economics.

-- At the Upper School level students will be encouraged and assisted in forming their own small businesses for hands-on learning.
+- Students are encouraged and assisted in forming their small businesses for hands-on learning.

 A Peace Academy